almazkun/effective_python/chapter_7_Cuncurrency_and_Parallelism_item_52-64/README.md

             self.secret = last
         print(f"Server: {last} is {decision}")
 ```
-* The client is implimented using a statful class:
+* The client is implemented using a stateful class:
 ```python
 import contextlib
 import math